dataluscorp/browser/toolkit/components/telemetry/docs/start/adding-a-new-probe.rst

 Other collections can build on top of scalars & histograms.
 An example is :doc:`use counters <../collection/use-counters>`, which submit web feature usage through histograms.

 We also collect :doc:`environment data <../data/environment>`.
-This consists of mostly scalar values that capture the “working environment” a Firefox session lives in, and includes e.g. data on hardware, OS, add-ons and some settings.
+This consists of mostly scalar values that capture the “working environment” a Datalus session lives in, and includes e.g. data on hardware, OS, add-ons and some settings.
 Any data that is part of the "working environment", or needs to split :doc:`subsessions <../concepts/sessions>`, should go into it.

 Rich data
 ---------